A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Machine Learning Pipeline using Optimization Features

-\item \textbf{Algorithm Features} - These are features that characterize the algorithm instance.
-Different approaches exist focusing on features based on the source code~\cite{algorithm_code_features}, features based on their performance~\cite{performance2vec}, features based on graph embeddings~\cite{anak_kg_performance_prediction}, features based on configuration settings for modular algorithm frameworks where each module / hyper-parameter is considered a feature, etc. An overview of the approaches to algorithm features construction is given in Section~\ref{sec:algorithm_representation}.
+Different approaches exist focusing on features based on their performance~\cite{performance2vec}, features based on graph embeddings~\cite{anak_kg_performance_prediction} and graph neural networks (GNNs)~\cite{kostovska2025geometric}, and features based on configuration settings for modular algorithm frameworks~\cite{nikolikj2024quantifying,van2025explainable}.
+Section~\ref{sec:high-level-problem-algorithm_representation} provides an overview of the high-level problem-algorithm features.

-\item \textbf{Trajectory-based Features for Capturing Problem-Algorithm Interaction} - The approaches presented so far characterize problem instances in terms of numerical features calculated on a sample from the entire problem instance.
+\item \textbf{Trajectory-based Features for Capturing Problem-Algorithm Interaction} - Problem landscape features characterize problem instances in terms of numerical features calculated on a sample from the entire problem instance.
 This step is typically done \textit{before} the optimization algorithm is run, meaning that additional function evaluations are required for the feature construction process.
+Additionally, the high-level problem-algorithm interaction features encode information about the problem landscape and the algorithm's final performance.
 An alternative line of work is the usage of samples generated by optimization algorithms during their execution on a problem instance.
 This type of representation would capture interactions between the problem instance and the optimization algorithm.
 An overview of trajectory-based feature constructions for capturing problem-algorithm interaction is given in Section~\ref{sec:trajectory_based_representation}.
-Notably, this set includes so-called \emph{probing features.}
+The difference between trajectory-based features and high-level problem-algorithm interaction features is in the input data used for their calculation.
+Both feature types are dependent on both the problem and the algorithm.
+However, the trajectory features are calculated using the entire trajectory of candidate solutions explored during algorithm execution.
+They therefore capture the search behaviour of the algorithm executed on a problem.
+On the other hand, the high-level problem-algorithm interaction features do not use the entire trajectory as input, but instead may rely only on the final performance of the algorithm.
+These features therefore do not capture the search behaviour, but the relation between the characteristics of a problem, and the performance of an algorithm.